frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/education/navigating-the-portal.md

 # Navigating the Portal

 ## Home Page
 The portal is hosted on `/lms` route.
 (Example. `hogwarts.erpnext.com/lms`) Here all the programs are shown in the form of cards.
-Each card is clickable and navigates to the corresponding program or course or topic or content.
-The portal is accessible even if a student has not logged in, however the content (Articles, Videos, etc) can oly be accessible after login and enrolling in the program.
+Each card is clickable and navigates to the corresponding program/course/topic/content.
+The portal is accessible even if a student has not logged in, however the content (Articles, Videos, etc) can only be accessible after login and enrolling in the program.

 <img class="screenshot" alt="LMS Home" src="{{docs_base_url}}/assets/img/education/lms/home.png">

-## Porgram Page
+## Program Page
 On the program page, the student can see the description as well as the list of courses in the form of cards.
 If the student is not enrolled, a button to enroll will be shown.
-This will happen only if self enroll is enabled in the program doc, if not then the program wont be visible to the student at all.
+This will happen only if self enroll is enabled in the program doc, if not then the program won't be visible to the student at all.

-After enrolling the status of each course is added to the card footer.
-This status is updated based on the students activity on the portal.
+After enrolling, the status of each course is added to the card footer.
+This status is updated based on the student's activity on the portal.

 <img class="screenshot" alt="Portal Program Enrolled" src="{{docs_base_url}}/assets/img/education/lms/program-enrolled.png">
 <img class="screenshot" alt="Portal Program Progress" src="{{docs_base_url}}/assets/img/education/lms/program-progress.png">